Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Methods

-The Gibbs loss term introduced by~\cite{hoffmannJIRASEKMachinelearnedExpressionExcess2025} promotes the correct qualitative curvature of the molar Gibbs energy of mixing \(\Delta g_{\mathrm{mix}}(T, x)\) over the composition domain for data points known to exhibit an \gls{lle}.
+The masked Gibbs loss term introduced by~\cite{hoffmannJIRASEKMachinelearnedExpressionExcess2025} promotes the correct qualitative curvature of the molar Gibbs energy of mixing \(\Delta g_{\mathrm{mix}}(T, x)\) over the composition domain for data points known to exhibit an \gls{lle}.
 In particular, it penalizes cases where the model fails to predict a concave region in \gls{gmix}, which is a weak but necessary condition for the presence of the correct miscibility gap.
-In our case studies, we only consider isothermal \gls{lle}, but the extension is straightforward.
+At the same time, it controls whether the surrogate solver loss is applied via a mask $m^{k}_{G} \in \{0,1\}$~\cite{hoffmannJIRASEKMachinelearnedExpressionExcess2025}.
+In our experiments, we did not find the mask $m^{k}_{G}$ to be necessary and even potentially harmful, but we stick with the masked version to ensure consistency with the literature baseline.
+Comparison between the masked and unmasked versions is given in the SI.
 For each \gls{lle} sample \(k\), the curvature metric

 is evaluated on a discretized composition grid \(\{x_d\}_{d=1}^{101}\).
 The minimum curvature value over the grid determines whether the model predicts a phase split.
 The Gibbs loss is defined as